marklogic/marklogic-kubernetes/docs/Local_Development_Tutorial.md

   docker pull store/marklogicdb/marklogic-server:10.0-9-centos-1.0.0-ea4
   ```
 - [KubeCTL](https://kubernetes.io/docs/tasks/tools/)
-  - Download and install this tool to assit with debugging in a Kubernetes environment.
+  - Download and install this tool to assist with debugging in a Kubernetes environment.
 - [HELM](https://helm.sh/docs/intro/install/)
   - Clone or download the chart repository: https://github.com/marklogic/marklogic-kubernetes
 - [Minikube](https://k8s-docs.netlify.app/en/docs/tasks/tools/install-minikube/)
 - If you are running on Mac OSX, you will need Virtual Box: [Virtual Box](https://www.virtualbox.org/)
-  - Virtual Box is used as the VM for the Minikube Kubernetes environment which will host the MarkLogic Server Application
+  - Virtual Box is used as the VM for the Minikube Kubernetes environment, which will host the MarkLogic Server Application.
 - The latest version of a supported web browser.
 See the list here: [Web Browser](https://developer.marklogic.com/products/support-matrix/)